DjangoGirls/tutorial/django_templates/README.md

 ![Figure 13.3](images/step3.png)

 Have you noticed that we used a slightly different notation this time `{{ post.title }}` or `{{ post.text }}`.
 We are accessing data in each of the fields defined in our `Post` model.
-Also the `|safe|linebreaks` is piping the posts text through filters so it preserves html and converts line-breaks to paragraphs.
+Also the `|linebreaks` is piping the posts text through a filter to convert line-breaks into paragraphs.

 Congrats!
 Now go ahead and try adding a new post in your Django admin (remember to add published_date!), then refresh your page to see if the post appears there.